This is the logo for the 106th website.

 Sorry to be so late with my report on the Ex-POW convention in Cleveland.
 It was one of the biggest crowds, 3,000 attended.
 It's a great thrill to be treated as equals by the survivors of all the major battles of W.W.
 II, Bataan, Corregidor, Wake Island, North Africa, Sicily, Anzio, "D" Day, Navy men who had their ships sunk, air-men whose planes were shot down in major raids.

+These are the men that have made our country great, and suffered while doing it.
 When they say, "God Bless America" they really mean it.
 Because they have seen the alternatives.
 Enclosed are some pictures that I hope you can use.
 Notice the "Golden Lion" is present.

 I had a reunion of my own with Ed Wentz of M/423.
 The man who made the flag dedication to the 106th Division.
-At the Memorial service is, James Meagher, 11/422 (Commander of POW Chapter in Salisbury, Md).
+At the Memorial service is, James Meagher, H/422 (Commander of POW Chapter in Salisbury, Md).
 Also present was Vernon Brumfield 422nd (Commander of New Orleans Chapter).
-Some of the others from the 106th are, Ed Long 1/422, C. L. Cooper, H/423, Stan Tuhoski, G/423, Phil Maralli ATRP/18 Cay.
+Some of the others from the 106th are, Ed Long 1/422, C. L. Cooper, H/423, Stan Tuhoski, G/423, Phil Maralli ATRP/18 Cav.
 I also talked to a man from the 9th AD, who lost both legs from wounds received at Schonberg, December 19th.

 I hope to be in Georgia for the 106th reunion in 1984.
 The POW's will be in Seattle, Washington too far for me.
 In 1985 the POW Convention will be in Jackson, Mo.
-I'm looking Toward to that.
+I'm looking foward to that.

 Keep healthy, Dick.
 Drop a line sometime to me.

-Sincerely, Henry Healan M/423 15317 Grovewood Ave.
+Henry Healan M/423 15317 Grovewood Ave.

 Dear Bob: